gohryt/programming-languages-research/PARSERS.md

 This addresses a real pain point: the grammar shape you need for parsing is often not the tree shape you want to expose to tools.
 Left-recursion elimination, precedence encoding, and recovery scaffolding distort parse trees.
 Ungrammar decouples "how do I parse strings?" from "what typed tree API do I want clients to use?"

-**Trade-offs:** cleanly separates parser mechanics from CST API design — ideal for IDE/tooling stacks and lossless trees — but it is not a parser, adds another specification layer, and is most useful only once you already care about a typed CST API.
+Ungrammar cleanly separates parser mechanics from CST API design — ideal for IDE/tooling stacks and lossless trees — but it is not a parser, adds another specification layer, and is most useful only once you already care about a typed CST API.

 Source: https://rust-analyzer.github.io/blog/2020/10/24/introducing-ungrammar.html